StanBarmentloo/NII_nebular_phase/job_automator/README.md

 The files allow for the user to run a modelling job with a single command.
 Besides the files themselves, the paths in which to place them when on cluster are also mentioned

-At the location of this README (level 1), the following files + folders exist:
+At the location of this README, the following files exist:

 - runscript_S.py : This is the only file that needs to be run to complete a full job cycle.
 There are only five parameters that could ever require changing: